Deltares/CoSMoS/docs/source/manual/running.rst

 *scenarios/hurricane_laura/scenario.toml*.

 Input settings to the *initialize* function of CoSMoS will overwrite :ref:`*cycle* input settings defined in the configuration file <configuration>`.
-All input settings are described in :py:class:`cosmos.cosmos.CoSMoS`.
+All input settings are described in :py:class:`cosmos.cosmos_main.CoSMoS`.

 There are two options to execute model runs using CoSMoS: